-Any piece of land gardened by a group of people for the benefit of the group and the wider community
+A community garden is, quite simply, any piece of land gardened by a group of people for the benefit of the group and the wider community.

 Community Gardens provide open space, a place to grow organic food, healing centres for people with mental and physical disabilities, as well as creating opportunities for recreation, exercise, therapy and education.
 Community gardens are an immensely valuable resource to communities and can transform an underused space.

 Community Gardens are ideal for individuals who live in flats or homes that don’t provide enough space for personal gardens or those who have a bit of a garden but have no idea how to begin to grow food in it.
 Getting involved in a gardening community allows individuals who otherwise wouldn’t have the opportunity to grow their own plants and vegetables to do so too.

 We believe that everyone should have the opportunity to garden and to have a share of the free crops they have helped to grow.

 The NW Ipswich Community Garden is within the Castle Hill Allotment, which lies between Ashcroft Road and the railway line.